 knowledge of discipline-based technology necessary for research and presentations.

-View degree requirements for Research and degree requirements for Research/Studio in the Undergraduate Catalog.
+View degree requirements and course descriptions for Research and degree requirements and course descriptions for Research/Studio in the Undergraduate Catalog.

 In addition to the options of the University’s Honors College program and earning